coding-corps/save-the-date/code-journal/src/assets/entrys/what_is_vue.md

 Because it incorporates the prop-driven development of React and the templating capability of Angular, Vue.js is frequently referred to as a hybrid of React and Angular.

-however vue emphasizes regular HTML and CSS rather than being a CSS-in-JS framework like React or depending on TypeScript (a superset of JavaScript), like Angular does.This makes Vue an approachable framework for beginners to pick up.
+However, vue emphasizes regular HTML and CSS rather than being a CSS-in-JS framework like React or depending on TypeScript (a superset of JavaScript), as Angular does.
+This makes Vue an approachable framework for beginners to pick up.

 if you imagine javascript as an alphabet, then Vue is a phrasebook that gives programmers the tools to create complex phrases in a shorter time.

 Vue's two main characteristics are:

-- **_Declarative rendering_**, which enables us to declaratively describe HTML output depending on JavaScript state.
+- **_Declarative rendering_**, which enables us to declaratively describe HTML output depending on the JavaScript state.
 Vue extends normal HTML with a template vocabulary.
 To interpolate the necessary data in the DOM, double curly braces are utilized as placeholders.
-- **_Reactivity_**: When JavaScript state changes, Vue automatically monitors them and quickly updates the DOM, this is one of vues most recognizably distinctive features.
+- **_Reactivity_**: When JavaScript state changes, Vue automatically monitors them and quickly updates the DOM, this is one of Vues most recognizably distinctive features.
 It facilitates easy-to-understand state management.

 EXAMPLE: